2BlackCats/ENCM-515-Project/part1/README.md

 #define CONFIG_MODE 3  // Set to the desired configuration mode

+## Execution Flow of main() and RunTestMode()
+All configuration modes pass through main().
+Depending on the value of TEST_MODE, either the rest of main() runs for normal operation, or RunTestMode() is executed for testing.

+### main()
+- Calls filter functions on real audio data.
+- Stores/outputs filtered audio.

+### RunTestmode()
+- Calls filter functions on predefined test data.
+- Displays results in SWV ITM Data Console.

 ## Viewing Outputs in Debugging Mode
 When TEST_MODE is set to 1 for testing, you can view the outputs of the test cases in Debugging Mode using SWV ITM Data Console.
 1. Start Debugging Mode.